 5. Avoid alcohol and smoking.

 Lifestyle changes can improve your health and encourage better sleeping habits.
-Those who do smoke should consider quiting.
-Reducing or quiting alcohol may also help to reduce sleep apnea complications.
+Those who do smoke should consider quitting.
+It has been shown that smoking can have adverse effects on those suffering from sleep apnea.
+Reducing or quitting alcohol may also help to reduce sleep apnea complications.

 Why alcohol - what does that have to do with sleep apnea?
-Consuming alcohol can relaxe the throat muscles, which in turn controls your breathing.
-This can lead some people to snoring, restless sleep characterized by an interrupted sleep cycle.
+Consuming alcohol can relax the throat muscles, which in turn controls your breathing.
+This can lead some people to snore, restless sleep characterized by an interrupted sleep cycle.
 It can also lead to inflammation in your airways, blocking your airflow.